Niton: Niton lighthouse

+The 1904 optic remained in use until being removed as part of modernisation and safety works in 2021.

 Niton Church

 Radio

 Marconi used Knowles Farm in Niton for radio experiments, when he was living on the island in the late 1890s and early 1900s.
 In January 1901, he transmitted radio signals a record 186 miles from there to his Lizard Radio Telegraph Station at the southern tip of Cornwall.
 The farm has a stone into which is cut the inscription, "This is to commemorate that Marconi set up a wireless experimental station here in A.D.
 1900".
 While in Niton, Marconi stayed at the Royal Sandrock Hotel, which no longer exists.

 A ship-to-shore radio station was established in 1900, and Niton Radio (callsign GNI) was maintained as a coastal radio station known to yachtmasters.
 It was featured in a British Telecom International information film.
 It finally closed, along with the rest of the coastal radio network, in 1997.
 The Navtex transmitter at St. Catherine's Lighthouse is still in operation as of 2013 (Navtex is a shore-to-ship service).
 For the purpose of extended Shipping forecasts, the Met Office uses Niton as the name of the forecast area covering the Atlantic from FitzRoy, North to Irish Sea and East to Thames.